 Part 3 — Miscellaneous requirements

-11. Seating arrangements
+11. Seats, fixing requirements for

 (1) Except with the approval of the local government but subject to subregulation (2), all seats used for seating audiences in a public building shall be securely fixed to the floor unless fastened together in groups of not less than 4 seats.

 (2) Where seats are arranged in regular rows of 10 to 42 seats aisles shall be provided on both sides of each row.